abeerbadawi/MentalBench-Align/README.md

 ├── docs/                          # Documentation
 │   ├── evaluation_guidelines.md   # Evaluation criteria and guidelines
 │   └── dataset_description.md    # Dataset description and statistics
+├── LLM as a judge Evaluation/     # LLMs as a judge Evaluation Results │   ├── claude-3-7-sonnet_llm_judge.csv   # Claude as LLM as a judge │   ├── gemini-2.5-flash_llm_judge.csv    # Gemini as LLM as a judge
+│   ├── gpt-4o-llm_judge.csv      # GPT 4o as LLM as a judge
+│   └── o4-mini-llm_judge.csv     # o4-mini as LLM as a judge
+├── Human Evaluation /     # Human Evaluation Results
+│   ├── HumanEvaluation.csv   # Humans as a judge
 └── README.md                      # This file
 ```